mumo-esther/Crypto-Data-Explorer/README.md

 ### Future Features

-- Create an interactive web application using React and Redux that allows users to explore numeric data in a variety of categories
+- Create an interactive web application using React and Redux that allows users to explore Cryptocurrencies data in a variety of currencies.
+- Add a crypto news feed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>